-READER RESPONSE

-You will choose readings from CEL chapters or other text provided to you.
+READER RESPONSE: Students will choose readings from CEL chapters or other text provided to you.
 You will be asked to both summarize and analyze these texts in order to learn more effective ways to engage ideas, language, and your own reactions.
 The summary should be brief with the response focusing on interpretation and analysis of the reading and how the author's rhetoric helped make his or her main point.
 Consider the author's purpose and audience.
 Challenge the author's assertions.
 What impact has this reading and its assertions had on its audience? on you personally?
 You are analyzing and evaluating the text, including content, assumptions, claims, and issues it raises.
-You will receive addition instruction on how to write an effective reader response from your instructor.
+Consider how effective the author was using rhetorical strategies for his or her purpose.
+You will receive additional instruction on how to write an effective reader response from your instructor.
 There will be no formal peer review for these reader responses.